HOW TO Create A Stakeholders Needs Requirements Analysis Diagram

 Dragon1 is a SaaS platform for co-creating and managing enterprise architecture.

-It is a suite of web applications that can be used for creating interactive content and products like Enterprise Architecture, Business Models, Processes, Landscapes, Blueprints, and Roadmaps.
+It is a web application suite for creating interactive content and products like Enterprise Architecture, Business Models, Processes, Landscapes, Blueprints, and Roadmaps.
 In this tutorial, you will be using four web applications: Architecture Repository, Visual Designer, Viewer and Resource Center.

 You can access each of these web applications by clicking on the corresponding label on the button bar above.